Network security

 First-Zero-Trust-step-IAM cover web 1400x800

-Therefore, this article will discuss the importance of identity and access management in a Zero Trust model.
-Zero Trust removes implicit trust in all connections, and IAM enables only the right individuals to access specific resources.
-It's a natural synergy.
-This can make compliance easier, reduce insider threats and improve organizational efficiency.
-Here's how it ties into the security of your organization.
+This article will discuss the importance of identity and access management (IAM) in a Zero Trust model.
+Zero Trust erases assumptions of trust, and IAM ensures only the right individuals can access specific resources.
+It's a natural synergy, making compliance easier, reducing insider threats, and improving organizational efficiency.
+Here's how it strengthens your organization’s security.

 Understanding Zero Trust security